drewdecarme/buttery-tools/packages/buttery-docs/.buttery/docs/test/_index.md

 ---
-name: Quickstart # this will display in the tab of the browser
+name: asdf # this will display in the tab of the browser
 meta:
   # this will display as the description tag More values can be found here: https://buttery.tools/docs/guides/seo
   - type: name
     name: description
-    content: An abstraction built on top of the modal component that explicity provides a few pre-defined props to easily style and implement flyout drawers.
+    content: A description that will be located in the header of the document
 config:
-  navBarDisplay: Quickstart
+  navBarDisplay: asdf
 ---

 # API Quick Start template

 > If you need more information about how to fill in this template, read the accompanying [guide](./guide_api-quickstart.md).